nestorSag/mlops-lite/README.md

 # model.fit(X, y)
 ```

 this function does not take arguments.
 This means it is assumed that it always fetches valid, recent training data.
-Any necessary data processing pipelines for this to work are out of the scope of this repository.
+Any external data processing pipelines necessary for this to work are out of the scope of this repository.

 # Usage